niweshsah/Task1_URC_NiweshSah/README.md

 .
 This green arrow is a marker that can specify the destination of the robot.
 .
 The root of the arrow is x, y coordinate of the destination, and the angle θ is determined by the orientation of the arrow.
 .
 As soon as x, y, θ are set, TurtleBot3 will start moving to the destination immediately.

-Include information about the licensing of your project.

----

-Feel free to modify the template according to your specific requirements.